webnerd-a/furr-os/README.md

 # Furry-OS
-FurryOS, a game simulated speaking with a computer furry, made with Godot (I'm making the docs, Coming soon)
+Welcome to FurryOS, a game simulated speaking with a computer furry, made with Godot (I'm making the docs, Coming soon)